 Splendid Things to Do in Steamboat Springs

 Contrary to what the name suggests, Steamboat Springs is not somewhere one visits for boating.
-The town takes its name from the particular gurgling sound made by a nearby natural hot spring which was mistaken for a chugging steamboat engine by the area’s first non-native settlers.
-Nature certainly does play a big part in a holiday here with family-friendly outdoor thrills around every beautiful corner.
+The town takes its name from the particular gurgling sound made by a nearby natural hot spring, which was mistaken for a chugging steamboat engine by the area’s first non-native settlers.
+Nature certainly does play a big part in a holiday here, with family-friendly outdoor thrills around every beautiful corner.
 There are so many great things to do in Steamboat Springs, and here at Plum Guide, we've made it our duty to highlight the best of them for you.
 We've dived deep into our extensive pool of knowledge, and curated this expert guide to guarantee you a memorable trip to Colorado.

-On a hot day, head out from your Plum Guide home like White Whit and try one of the city’s multiple water sports ranging from fly fishing to paddle boarding.
+On a hot day, head out from your Plum Guide home and try one of the city’s multiple water sports, ranging from fly fishing to paddle boarding.
 Assuming you have the kids in tow, nothing beats a day spent at Burgess Creek.
 Located at the base of the Steamboat Ski Area, you’ll find shallow, pristine waters the ideal depth for your little ones.
 Sunbathe on a deck chair while your children splash to their heart’s content in the sand and mini-waterfalls.
-Pics from this day could definitely be Christmas card contenders so don’t forget to charge your phone.
-To end your long day of exhausting family fun, make sure to go for a relaxing soak in the natural hot springs at Strawberry Park featuring thermal pools with temperatures hotter than your mother-in-law’s bad temper.
+Pictures from this day could definitely be Christmas card contenders so don’t forget to charge your phone.
+To end your long day of exhausting family fun, make sure to go for a relaxing soak in the natural hot springs at Strawberry Park, featuring thermal pools with temperatures hotter than your mother-in-law’s bad temper.

 For those who prefer less noise coming into their ears, the Steamboat Art Museum is a feast for the eyes.
 Though quite small, this beautifully curated gallery features a rotating exhibition calendar including the annual Plein Air art exhibition and competition.
 Taking place in late September, this event sees artists make the pilgrimage to Steamboat from all over the country for a week of making art in the nature surrounding the city.
 If you’re looking for a cultural activity the kids won’t be mad at you for, try the Tread of Pioneers Museum, which makes learning about Colorado fun (as unlikely as we realise that sounds).
 And if you don’t mind a drive, the Museum of Northwest Colorado 40 miles west of Steamboat in the town of Craig claims to have ‘one of the largest cowboy gun/leather/spur collections ever on public display -- anywhere!’.
 Sign us up?
 With free admission this seems like a no brainer for those of you who have had dreams about being Billy the Kid.